tot121212/Aw-Crud/README.md

 # Aw Crud

 A Spring Boot CRUD application with a "Wheel of Death" game mechanic.
-Users can register, view user lists, and spin a wheel where the "winner" faces deletion (marked as dead).
+Users can register, view user lists, and spin a wheel where the "winner" faces deletion.

 ## Quick Start